darkquasar/purplerepo/README.md

 This repository hosts the curated list of cybersecurity-related GitHub projects (`repo-list.yaml`) that powers the PurpleRepo application.
 Your contributions here directly enhance the data available through `hunt.quasarops.com`.

+## What you will find here

+### Working Examples of a Python and a Typescript Cloudflare Worker to fetch and summarise GitHub files.

+Inside the `workers` folder you will find two example workers, one that exemplifies how to fetch metadata from GitHub Repos using a Cloudflare Python Worker, and another one that encapsulates a file upload and summarisation workflow with an included Swagger API. **Note**: These workers resemble the ones in production but are not the ones directly employed by PurpleRepo.

+### The main PurpleRepo YAML File
+The file called `repo-list.yaml` contains the list of repos displayed by the live PurpleRepo, a series of github actions and a cloudflare worker help automate the ingestion of changes to this file.

 ## Contributing to PurpleRepo

 We welcome contributions to expand and improve our curated list of cybersecurity repositories! 🎉